 Moody boasts a large international student population with over 200 students from more than 50 countries and six continents, including: Australia, Brazil, Canada, China, Ecuador, France, Germany, Japan, Kenya, Mexico, New Zealand, Romania, South Korea, Thailand, and the United Kingdom.
 We also have over 100 "missionary kid" students from every corner of the globe.

-These students help to create a diverse learning community that contribute a positive influence on students, staff and faculty.
+These students help to create a diverse learning community that contributes a positive influence on students, staff and faculty.

 International Student Office

 The International Student Office, located on Moody's Chicago Campus, facilitates all aspects of international student support including: